nathanielcresswellclay/dlesym_teleconnections/README.md

 # The Repo

 This repo was made as part of an assignment.
 Each script corresponds to a set of analyses and figures that were used to explore ENSO-SAM teleconnections in DLESyM.
+Github's file limits mean I can't upload the data used, but I'm including all processing scripts.
+Generally in these analyses, raw DLESyM output is processed with the script in `data/` to create reduced dimensionality caches which are used in the evaluation routines.
 Here are brief descriptions of the contained files:

 `environment.yaml`: requirements file for the environmnet used to run and develop.